Battles Without Honor and Humanity: Proxy War

 ⏱️ Runtime & Duration

-The total runtime of Battles Without Honor and Humanity: Proxy War is 102 minutes (1h 42m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Battles Without Honor and Humanity: Proxy War (1973) is 102 minutes (1h 42m).
+Directed by Kinji Fukasaku, the film runs for 102 minutes in its complete theatrical version.

 Verdict Summary